koutyan/Symbol-Node-Updater/README.md

 --

-- This tool only supports updating Symbol nodes (symbol-bootstrap); for an automated tool to build Symbol nodes, see [Symbol Node Builder](https://github.com/koutyan/Symbol-Node-Builder).
+- This tool only supports updating Symbol nodes; for an automated tool to build Symbol nodes, see [Symbol Node Builder](https://github.com/koutyan/Symbol-Node-Builder).

 - The supported OS for this tool is **Ubuntu**.
 The author has tested it on *Ubuntu 20.04*. **It does not work on CentOS systems**.
 (We may support this in the future if requested).